nodejs/node/test/embedding/README.md

 - `node_embedding_open_node_api_scope`
 - `node_embedding_close_node_api_scope`

+## Functional overview

-### API TODOs
+### Platform API

-- [ ] Allow running Node.js uv_loop from UI loop.
-Follow the Electron
-      implementation. - Complete implementation for non-Windows.
-- [ ] Can we use some kind of waiter concept instead of the observer thread?
-- [ ] Generate the main script based on the runtime settings.
-- [ ] Set the global Inspector for he main runtime.
-- [ ] Start workers from C++.
+- Global handling of C API errors
-- [ ] Worker to inherit parent Inspector.
+- [ ] Global handling of Node.js/V8 errors (is it possible?)
-- [ ] Cancel pending event loop tasks on runtime deletion.
+- [ ] Global handling of unhandled JS errors

+- API version
+- Node-API version

+- Global platform initialization
+- Global platform uninitialization
+- Parsing the command line parameters
+- Controlled by the platform flags
+- Get parsed command line arguments

 - [ ] Can we initialize platform again if it returns early?
+- [-] Will not support: custom thread pool

+- [ ] API v-table to avoid DLL named function binding

+### Runtime API

+- Runtime initialization
+- Runtime uninitialization
+- Set runtime args
+- Set runtime flags
+- Register a preload callback
+- Register start execution callback
+- [ ] Load default Node.js snapshot without the custom start execution callback
+- [ ] Get the returned value from the start execution
+- Register linked modules

+- [ ] Runtime handling of API errors (is it possible?)
+- [ ] Runtime handling of Node.js/V8 errors (is it possible?)
+- [ ] Runtime handling of unhandled JS errors

+- [ ] Events on Runtime destruction (beforeExit, exit)
+- [ ] Main vs secondary Runtimes
+- [ ] Worker thread runtimes (is it possible?)
+- [ ] Associate Inspector with the Runtime
+- [ ] Inspector for the secondary Runtimes
+- [ ] Runtime destructor to clean up all related resources including the pending tasks.
+- [ ] Exit process only for unhandled main runtime errors.
+- [ ] Have an internal list of all runtimes in the system.
+      It is a list of all secondary runtimes attached to the main runtime.

+### Event Loop API

+- Run event loop while it has events (default)
+- Run event loop once and block for an event
+- Run event loop once and no wait
+- Run event loop till completion
+- [ ] Interrupt the event loop (uv_stop stops the default loop and then the loop resets it)
+- [ ] Loop while some condition is true
+- [ ] Custom foreground task runner (is it possible?)
+- [ ] Notify if event loop has work to do (based on Electron PollEvents) It must be blocked while the loop is running
+      It is only for the main runtime
+- [ ] V8 Microtask posting and draining
+- [ ] Complete the loop immediately if needed
+- [ ] Protect from nested uv_run calls
+- [ ] How to post setImmediate from another thread?

+### Node-API integration

+- Run Node-API code as a lambda
+- Explicitly open and close the Node-API scope
+- [ ] Handle JS errors

+### Test TODOs

 - [ ] Test passing the V8 thread pool size.
-- [ ] Add a way to terminate the runtime.
-- [ ] Allow to provide custom thread pool from the app.
-- [ ] Consider adding a v-table for the API functions to simplify binding with other languages.
-- [ ] We must not exit the process on node::Environment errors.
-- [ ] Be explicit about the recoverable errors.
-- [ ] Store IsolateScope in TLS.

-### Test TODOs

 - [ ] Add tests based on the environment and platform `cctest`s.
 - [ ] Enable the test_main_modules_node_api test.
 - [ ] Test failure in Preload callback.
 - [ ] Test failure in linked modules.
 - [ ] Add a test that handles JS errors.
-- [ ] Make sure that the delete calls match the create calls.
+- [ ] Make sure that the the delete calls match the create calls.